-If you need to see a Doctor urgently outside normal surgery opening hours please ring NHS 111 on tel: 111.You should use the NHS 111 service if you urgently need medical help or advice but it’s not a life-threatening situation.
+If you need a service urgently outside normal surgery opening hours please contact NHS 111.You should use the NHS 111 service if you urgently need medical help or advice but it’s not a life-threatening situation.

 Call 111 if:

 - you need medical help fast but it’s not a 999 emergency

 - you think you need to go to A & E or need another NHS urgent care service

 - you don’t know who to call or you don’t know the services available to you

 - you need health information or reassurance about what to do next